 Miss Dagowitz was stabbed with a large knife at least 15 times, after a violent struggle resulting in wounds to her chest, arms, hands and back.
 She had succumbed just eight feet from her car.
 Thomas Tsunetomi Noguchi, Chief Medical Examiner for Los Angeles performed the autopsy, concluding she died from massive hemorrhaging.
 Two foreign students witnessed the attack and described how they heard a scream before seeing the assailant stabbing and slashing the young woman.
 One student tended to Miss Dagowitz while the other chased down the suspect to an exit in the parking structure.
 The man waved his knife at the student yelling "Get Back !
 Get away", then disappeared.
 Unfortunately Miss Dagowitz died at the scene before help could arrive.

 The suspect was described as in his early 20s, having neatly trimmed brownish-blond hair in a pompadour style, 5'6" to 5'8", 155-160 lbs, large framed glasses, wearing dark slacks and a light blue shirt.
-Detectives were impaired logistically, because the campus was on finals schedule, many students had already began their vacations, nevertheless the ongoing task of locating possible further eyewitnesses continued.
+Detectives were impaired logistically because the campus was on finals schedule and many students had already began their vacations, but irrespective of this hurdle, the ongoing task of searching and locating further eyewitnesses continued.
 Los Angeles Police sketch artist Ector Garcia created a composite sketch of the suspect and it was released to the public, along with the Daily Bruin newspaper who published two sketches (one with and one without glasses).